Digital-HR/site/en/role-po.md

 * Updates items and adds items to the backlog for the product based on all stakeholders feedback.
 * Prioritizes items based on the organizations overall strategy.
 * Maps out dependencies for items (with assistance from the Scrum Master and Developers) to establish working level order of activities.
+* Attend and participate in Teams Daily Standup

 # Weekly Responsibilties